 Data in this bulletin are from the National Compensation Survey (NCS), conducted by the U.S. Department of Labor, Bureau of Labor Statistics (BLS).
-The bulletin contains 2009 data on detailed employer-provided health and retirement benefit plan provisions for private industry workers in the United States.
-Excluded from the 2009 survey are Federal government workers, State and local government workers, the military, agricultural workers, private household workers, aircraft manufacturing workers, and the self-employed.
-Previous publications containing information on employee benefits for private industry and State and local government workers are available on the BLS website http://www.bls.gov/ncs/ebs.
+The bulletin contains 2010 data on detailed employer-provided health and retirement benefit plan provisions for private industry workers in the United States.
+Excluded from the 2010 survey are Federal government workers, State and local government workers, the military, agricultural workers, private household workers, aircraft manufacturing workers, and workers who are self-employed.
+Previous publications containing information on employee benefits for civilian, private industry and State and local government workers are available on the BLS website http://www.bls.gov/ncs/ebs.

 Not determinable estimates